-With the instructor's consent, a student may change his/her registration in a course from audit to credit-bearing or from credit-bearing to audit - as long as the changes in registration occur before the published deadline for adding courses.
+With the instructor's consent, a student may change his/her registration in a course from audit to credit-bearing or from credit-bearing to audit if the changes in registration occur before the published deadline for adding courses.
 See School Calendar for a deadline date.